 Rafael Gomes Mantovani (Federal Technology University - Paraná)

 Wei-Wei Tu (4paradigm, China)

 Zhen Xu (Ecole Polytechnique and U. Paris-Saclay; INRIA, France)

 Tyler Thomas (CKCollab, USA)

 ChaLearn is the challenge organization coordinator.
-Google is the primary sponsor of the challenge and helped defining the tasks, protocol, and data formats.
+Microsoft is the primary sponsor of the challenge.
 4Paradigm donated prizes, datasets, and contributed to the protocol, baselines methods and beta-testing.
 Other institutions of the co-organizers provided in-kind contributions, including datasets, data formatting, baseline methods, and beta-testing.